 When you walk into your bank to manage your account or discuss a loan, you expect a personalized, friction-free experience.
 You probably don't care what technology the bank representative is using — or how many systems and processes he or she has to go through on the back end.
 But you definitely notice if the bank's technology impedes your experience.

 As FinTech has gotten more sophisticated over the last decade, this expectation has only intensified.
 Today, consumers expect their banks to offer superior, easy-to-use digital options at every turn, from loan processing to online banking to wealth management.
 Customers have high standards for consumer banking, and consumer expectations dial directly back to how teammates work to serve clients internally.

-The reality though, according to Ken Meyer, Consumer CTO of SunTrust Bank, a Box customer, is that "big financial institutions with multiple lines of business have naturally evolved to have several disconnected technology solutions, but now there’s a great need to unify applications within the overall organization.”
+The reality though, according to Ken Meyer, Consumer CIO of Truist, a Box customer, is that "big financial institutions with multiple lines of business have naturally evolved to have several disconnected technology solutions, but now there’s a great need to unify applications within the overall organization.”